Transient Flow in a 2D Confined Aquifer with a Disc Embedded in A Matrix#

 • obs.dat, specifying parameters for observation wells.

-• anal.dat, specifying other parameters such as the number of time steps, and so on.
+• anal.dat, specifying other parameters such as the number of timesteps, and so on.

 • Output Files: